ARM-software/CMSIS-DSP/Testing/README.md

 In dump only mode, tests using pattern will fail but the tests will be considered as passed (because we are only interested in the output).

-But it means that no test using patterns shoudl be used in the middle of the test or some part of it may not be executed.
+But it means that no test using patterns should be used in the middle of the test or some part of it may not be executed.
 Those tests must be kept at the end.

 #### processResult
 For R14, we have a python script which will process the result of tests and format it into several possible formats like text, CSV, Mathematica dataset.